 Spinal Bone Spur Treatment Options

 Bone spurs are a common and natural occurrence in the body.
 As a result, treating bone spurs is sometimes not necessary.
-Spurs can be so minor that you don't even notice.
-But under certain circumstances bone spurs can lead to pinched spinal nerves, which are often extremely painful.
-If bone spurs are causing debilitating pain, it's time to think about treatment options.
+Spurs can be so minor that you don’t even notice they are there.
+Under certain circumstances, however, bone spurs can lead to pinched spinal nerves, which are oftentimes extremely painful.
+If bone spurs are causing debilitating pain, it’s time to think about treatment options.

 Treatment can be surgical or non-surgical.
 Non-surgical treatments can include physical therapy; injections to reduce the pain; pain medications such as muscle relaxers.
-These non-surgical options may relieve pain initially, but it will most likely return just as bad as before treatment.
-Surgical treatments may include:
+These non-surgical options may relieve pain initially, but the pain may return and surgery may be the best course of treatment.

-The majority of bone spur patients can be treated with minimally invasive spine surgery.
-The procedure is relatively quick and can be performed on an outpatient basis.
-Sometimes the compression is so severe or in a location that requires more traditional decompressions.
-Many of these can also be done as an outpatient.
-If you are suffering from symptoms related to bone spurs, which have not improved with non-surgical care, then contact Midwest Spine & Brain Institute at 1.800.353.7720 to schedule an evaluation of your neck and/or back pain with one of our St. Paul spine surgeons.
+If you are suffering from symptoms related to bone spurs, complete the ‘Request an Appointment’ section on this page, or contact Midwest Spine & Brain Institute at 1.800.353.7720 to schedule an evaluation of your neck and/or back pain with one of our St. Paul spine surgeons.